aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 The prefix can also be used multiple times to point to any ancestor routing context.
 Naturally, this does not go beyond the root routing context.

-Contextually, note that the [example involving route-id](#using-route-id) also demonstrates this behavior of navigating in the current context.
+Contextually, note that the [example involving route-id](#using-route-id) also demonstrates the behavior of navigating in the current context.
-There the root uses `r1`, and `r2` as route identifiers, which are the same identifiers used in the children to identify their respective child-routes.
+In that example, the root component uses `r1`, and `r2` as route identifiers, which are the same identifiers used in the children to identify their respective child-routes.
 The route-ids are used in the markup with the `href` attributes.
 Despite being the same route-ids, the navigation works because unless specified otherwise, the routing instructions are constructed under the current routing context.

 ### Bypassing the `href` custom attribute

-By default the router-lite enables usage of the `href` custom attribute, as that ensure that router-lite handles the routing instructions by default.
+By default the router-lite enables usage of the `href` custom attribute, as that ensures that the router-lite handles the routing instructions by default.
 There might be cases, where you want to avoid that.
 If you want to globally deactivate the usage of `href`, then you can customize the router configuration by setting `false` to the [`useHref` configuration option](./router-configuration.md#enable-or-disable-the-usage-of-the-href-custom-attribute-using-usehref).

-To disable/bypass the default handling of router-lite for any particular `href` attribute, you can avail many different ways as per your need and convenience.
+To disable/bypass the default handling of router-lite for any particular `href` attribute, you can avail couple of different ways as per your need and convenience.

 - Using `external` or `data-external` attribute on the `a` tag.
 - Using a non-null value for the `target`, other than the current window name, or `_self`.

-Other than that, when clicking the link if either of the `alt`, `ctrl`, `shift`, `meta` key is pressed, the router-lite ignores the routing instruction.
+Other than that, when clicking the link if either of the `alt`, `ctrl`, `shift`, `meta` key is pressed, the router-lite ignores the routing instruction and the default handling of clicking a link takes place.

 Following example demonstrate these options.